GilOliveira/schemadotorg/docs/ROADMAP.md

 # Pre-Alpha (Dev)

-- Fix issue as the come up with or without issues or MRs.
+- Fix issue as they come up with or without issues or MRs.
 - Plan for hooks.
 - Define core dependencies.
 - Implement core submodules.